To create a healthier future for children and women throughout our global community by leading in patient care

-Texas Children’s Hospital (TCH) was designated as a Magnet organization in 2003, 2007 and 2012 by the ANCC Magnet Recognition Program®.
-TCH is one of the 8.3% health care organizations in the United States, to hold this prestigious designation that recognizes excellence for quality patient care, nursing excellence and innovations in professional nursing practice.
+In March 2018, Texas Children’s Hospital (TCH) achieved Magnet® designation for the fourth consecutive time since 2003 by the ANCC Magnet Recognition Program®.
+TCH is one of the less than 9% healthcare organizations in the United States, to hold this prestigious designation that recognizes excellence for quality patient care, nursing excellence and innovations in professional nursing practice.

 We succeed when faced with even the most difficult cases through cross-disciplinary expertise and collaboration to drastically improve outcomes and overall quality of life for our patients.